knewbury01/cross-boundary-jni/README.md

 The implementation currently does not consider the following:
   * overloaded native methods. to do so, an addition, of full method signature, to the flow summary would be required.
   * the version of a particular cpp library, as there is no standard specification in JNI for separately versioning the Java and cpp components

+## Tooling

+This project was developed against CodeQL version 2.13.3.